 4. PetSafe Extreme Weather Aluminum Pet Door

-This model uses a solid aluminum frame and a triple-flap design that feels substantial and well-insulated.
-It's intended for installation in exterior doors and works well for homes exposed to significant temperature swings.
-The locking panel adds a layer of security, and it's sized for larger pets.
+This option features a solid aluminum frame and a triple-flap design that provides a sense of insulation and sturdiness.
+It’s intended for installation in exterior doors and suits homes with significant temperature swings.
+The locking panel offers extra security for peace of mind.

 What We Like: